+Figure 7: The UN-GGIM Integrated Geospatial Information Framework Nine Strategic Pathways

+The evolution from MSDI 4 Pillars to the IGIF 9 Pathways would be beneficial in aligning HOs efforts with the global geospatial community and enabling integration of MSDIs to the broader marine and geospatial ecosystem and/or national, regional and global geospatial programs in order to effectively respond to the various aspects seeking MSDIs.

-A good principle or vision for a hydrographic office’s digital transformation efforts is to ensure an “IGIF-aligned MSDI implementation”; first and foremost an MSDI that serves marine and maritime geospatial requirements, but additionally contributing to a nation’s NSDI development or implementation.
+A good principle or vision for a HO’s digital transformation efforts is to ensure an “IGIF-aligned MSDI implementation”; first and foremost an MSDI that serves marine and maritime geospatial requirements, but additionally contributing to a nation’s NSDI development or implementation.
 For nations beginning their IGIF and MSDI transformation journeys, introducing the MSDI Four Pillars (hydrographic office specific) for a period before the full IGIF Nine Pathways (all of nation) may ease institutional acceptance and engagement longer-term.

 Although there are undoubtedly many ways to encapsulate the IGIF Nine Pathways, two useful statements of intent are helpful for considering before and during an MSDI development programme.
 These are that an IGIF-aligned MSDI implementation should seek to “Drive Technology, not be Driven by Technology” and also it should “Make the Data Count, not just Count the Data”.
-Again there are likely many other such statements that may be crafted and tailored to a nation’s hydrographic vision, but these are useful starting points if not directly applicable already.
-The “IGIF-MSDI Maturity Roadmap” under the OGC’s FMSDI initiative, alongside the World Bank, IHO and UN-GGIM, includes a Diagnostic Assessment Tool for an IGIF-aligned MSDI implementation that offers robust organisational baselining.
+There are likely many other such statements that may be crafted and tailored to a nation’s hydrographic vision, but these are useful starting points if not directly applicable already.
+The ‘IGIF-MSDI Maturity Roadmap’ produced under the OGC’s FMSDI project includes a Diagnostic Assessment Tool for an IGIF-aligned MSDI implementation that offers robust organisational baselining.

-[GJW to work with PP on the “Stepping Stone” analogy for MSDI and IGIF …]

-IGIF from a MSDI Perspective

-Demands of MSDI to support various use-cases (climate change) etc, prepare our data for integration to the broader marine ecosystem, and to support new technologies (e.g. DT, metaverse) - how can MSDI mature to support these communities and fronts?

 Chapter 4: IGIF 9 Pathways from the HO Perspective